revanshine/decoherence-as-first-principle/letters/01 - collapse_oscillator_letter.md

-**Collapse-Length Oscillation and Conservation-Driven Cosmological Expansion: A Proposal**
+**Collapse-Length Oscillation and Conservation-Driven Cosmological Expansion**

 **Letter from the Ongoing Work: August 2025**